nathanduft44/crypto_freq_trade/README.md

  import mplfinance as mpl
  * To run arbitrage download remote open source protocols seen in the Crypto Arbitrage Folder and solidity compiler
  * To run the machine learning models import Sklearn and Keras, view models page for details
- * To pull data from binance api and make requests do pip install python-binance and
+ * To pull data from binance api and make requests do pip install python-binance